jsixface/YamlConfig/README.md

 ## Features

-- Uses SnakeYAML for reading YAML, so it can handle any data recognizable by SnakeYAML.
+- Use SnakeYAML for reading YAML, so it can handle any data recognizable by SnakeYAML.
 - Ease of access using dotted notation to read properties

 ## Getting Started